swaptacular/swpt_debtors_ui/src/debtor-info/schema.md

 		 - <i id="#/definitions/DebtorIdentity/properties/type">path: #/definitions/DebtorIdentity/properties/type</i>
 		 - The value must match this pattern: `^DebtorIdentity(-v[1-9][0-9]{0,5})?$`
 	 - <b id="#/definitions/DebtorIdentity/properties/uri">uri</b> `required`
-		 - _The information contained in this field must be enough to uniquely and reliably identify the debtor.
+		 - _The information contained in this field must be enough to uniquely and reliably identify the debtor (and the currency).
 Note that a network request should not be needed to identify the debtor.
 For example, if the debtor happens to be a bank, the URI would reveal the type of the debtor (a bank), and the ID of the bank.
 Note that some debtors may be used only to represent a physical value measurement unit (like ounces of gold).
 Those dummy debtors do not represent a person or an organization, do not owe anything to anyone, and are used solely as identifiers of value measurement units._
 		 - Type: `string`
 		 - <i id="#/definitions/DebtorIdentity/properties/uri">path: #/definitions/DebtorIdentity/properties/uri</i>
 		 - String format must be a "uri"